birc-ctib/lists-and-recursion/README.md

     return acc if x is None else add_tr(x.tail, acc + x.head)
 ```

-In the template functions I have not included the accumulator.
+In the template functions the accumulator is not included.
 You have to decide if a function needs one, and in case it does, what that accumulator must look like.

 * Write a function, `contains_tr`, that tells us whether an element is in a list.
 What is the runtime complexity?
 * Write a function, `drop_tr`, that removes the first `k` elements in a list.
 What is the runtime complexity?